Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 The Yerevan Opera is one of the most well-known buildings in the city and should certainly be on your Yerevan itinerary, even if you’re just checking it out from the outside (I have yet to go inside, shamefully).

-Located in close proximity is Swan Lake, a large fountain area that is crowded in summer with locals enjoying the city life.
+Located nearby is Swan Lake, a large fountain area that is crowded in summer with locals enjoying the city life.
 During the winter, it turns into an ice-skating rink.

 Enjoy Lunch at Temurnots